 In Practice

-Consider the following to make your assessments of student learning effective and meaningful.
+You can use the following approaches to make all your assessments of student learning more effective and meaningful.

 Align assignments, quizzes, and tests closely to learning outcomes.